ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 }.ScheduleParallel(unitsQuery, Dependency);
 ```

-We use the `[sdfsdfs]` attribute on the entityIndex parameter to get the index of the current entity being processed.
+We use the `[EntityIndexInQuery]` attribute on the entityIndex parameter to get the index of the current entity being processed.
 The amount of damage done is read from a `UnitStats` component that we use to hold things like strength of each unit.

 Then we create an entity query to calcualte how long our arrays should be.
 The `CalculateEntityCount` is not going to block, even if a job is writing to some of the components, since jobs can only change values, not add or remove entities/components.
 Then we also pass in the query to the ScheduleParallel, since then it avoids auto-creating the same query again, and it will also check that the query used for the list and the job will actually match up.